bunnybooboo/learning-path/rust/rust-essentials/notes.md

 [Slices](https://doc.rust-lang.org/std/slice/) uses a safe prcoess in rust to view a portion of an array or vector, without the need to copy.
 This works like it does in Javascript, so you are taking your portion from with `[]` with the starting numbered position and the range only going as far up to (but not including) the last position.
 So for example `[0..10]` would select the first position through to the eigth position (10 in this example is in fact the 9th position so we would have the 8th selected).

+For the first time they explain what the `&` means in the rust code.
+It means that you are making use of an item which already held in memory.
+They run just like vectors in that they are generic and need defining with a TYPE and their size isn't required at compiling.

 ### Tuples

 ### Structs